SUBSCRIBE to Simple Daily Recipes YouTube Channel for more awesome videos.

 "Why," I thought to myself, "are these sea salts SOOO expensive?"

 Of course, if I didn't have a recipe already at home telling me how to do it myself.
 I would naturally assume it took some special processing and special ingredients to get them this way.
-BUT, IT DOESN'T.
+BUT, IT DOESN'T. It can be much easier and cheaper to get these Himalayan salt products, but I like having fun.

 Smoking salts at home is super easy and you can make enough to share with your neighbors.
 And it won't cost you an arm, a leg and your first born.